 Objective 3.7 To manage check stock and check processor when payments exceed typical volume.
 Description Manages check issuance onsite in mobile claims center and remote facilities.
 Maintain check-printing equipment.
 Purpose To drive operational efficiency in the case of an incident.
-Participants Accounting and Finance, IT, Claims Action Plans Accounting and Finance: Determines need for remote manual check process and/or electronic funds transfer.
-Funds manual check accounts with initial balances.
+Participants Accounting and Finance, IT, Claims Action Plans Accounting and Finance: Determines need for remote manual check process and/or digital distribution Funds manual check accounts with initial balances.
 Establishes and maintains a check log.
-Manages inventory for the following options: system-generated checks, manual checks, advanced payments, and signature stamps.
-Maintains communications with mobile and off-site offices to regularly check on the status of check inventory.
-Reconciles on-site payments immediately with on-site computers and network access, and reconciles daily where network access is not available.
+Manages inventory for the following options: system-generated checks, manual checks, digital distributions, advanced payments, and signature stamps.
+Works with Claims to reconcile on-site payments immediately with on-site computers and network access, and reconciles daily where network access is not available.
 Controls check endorsement process.
 Manages banking relationships to minimize disruptions to customer payments.
 IT Administers permissions for CheckProcessor.exe file in the check processor machine from list of claims users with permissions to print claims checks.
-Purchases rollers and toner supplies and replaces weekly or as needed.
+Works with Accounting to support digital distributions Purchases rollers and toner supplies and replaces weekly or as needed.
 Advises personnel to regularly check printers and assists with daily check printing.
 Supports on-site printing and mailing from Austin, as well as off-site (e.g., desk examiner or customer care unit).
-Claims coordinates with Accounting for secure check issuance and exceptions.
-Exhibits, or Related Documents Check Issuance Procedures Additional Information Compliance QA or Testing
+Claims coordinates with Accounting for secure check issuance, proper digital distribution Exhibits, or Related Documents Check Issuance Procedures Additional Information Compliance QA or Testing